On perfect subdivision tilings: Introduction

 For this purpose, we introduce the following two definitions.

-\begin{definition} Let $H$ be a graph and $X\subseteq V(H).$ We define a function $f_H: 2^{V(G)} \to \mathbb{R}$ as $f_H(X) = \frac{v(H) + e(H[X]) + e(H[Y])}{|X| + e(H[Y])}$ where $Y = V(G)\setminus X.$ \end{definition}
+\begin{definition} Let $H$ be a graph and $X \subseteq V(H).$ We define a function $f_H: 2^{V(H)} \to \mathbb{R}$ as $f_H(X) = \frac{v(H) + e(H[X]) + e(H[Y])}{|X| + e(H[Y])}$ where $Y = V(H) \setminus X.$ \end{definition}

 \begin{definition} Let $H$ be a graph.
-We define $\xi(H) \defeq \min\{H(X) : X\subseteq V(H)\}.$ \end{definition}
+We define $\xi(H) \defeq \min \{f_H(X) : X \subseteq V(H)\}.$ \end{definition}

-Note that subdividing all edges in $H[X]$ and $H[Y]$ yields a bipartite subdivision $H'$ of $H$ and $f_H(X)$ measures the ratio between $V(H')$ and one part of its bipartition.
-The smaller value of $f_H$ implies more unbalancedness of $H$.
-Later in \Cref{obs:why_I_define_H*}, we will prove that $\xi(H)$ can be used to measure the ratio between two parts in the most asymmetric bipartite subdivision of $H.$ Note that we always have $1 < \xi(H) \leq 2.$ Indeed, and for any partition $X$, $Y$ of $V(G)$, we have so, $\min\{f_H(X), f_H(Y)\} \leq 2.$
+Note that subdividing all edges in $H[X]$ and $H[Y]$ yields a bipartite subdivision $H'$ of $H$, and $f_H(X)$ measures the ratio between $V(H')$ and one part of its bipartition.
+The smaller the value of $f_H$, the more unbalanced $H'$ is.
+Later in \Cref{obs:why_I_define_H*}, we will prove that $\xi(H)$ can be used to measure the ratio between the two parts in the most asymmetric bipartite subdivision of $H$.
+Note that we always have $1 < \xi(H) \leq 2$.
+Indeed,